jwodder/kbits/src/posts/pyversion-features.rst

 - Chained exception context can be suppressed with ``raise e from None``

-- The ``u"unicode"`` syntax for Unicode strings in Python 2 is now supported again
+- The ``u"unicode"`` syntax for Unicode strings from Python 2 is now supported again

 - Functions & classes now have a ``__qualname__`` attribute